 F.3 MEETINGS OF THE CAS FACULTY COUNCIL

-F.3.1 CASFC Meeting Chair The CASFC President President shall normally preside at CASFC meetings.
-In the absence of the CASFC Chair President, the CASFC Vice President Vice President will preside.
+F.3.1 CASFC Meeting Chair The CASFC Chair President shall normally preside at CASFC meetings.
+In the absence of the CASFC Chair President, the CASFC Vice Chair Vice President will preside.

 F.3.2 Business of the CAS Faculty Council The CAS Faculty Council has the following responsibilities: